International applicants seeking undergraduate admission to UWL should follow the instructions below.

-Academic records: Official copies of academic records from all secondary and post-secondary institutions attended are required, even if the program was not completed.
+Academic records: Official, certified, or attested copies of academic records from all secondary and post-secondary institutions attended are required, even if the program was not completed.
 Documents issued in languages other than English must be accompanied by certified English translations.
 Official transcripts must be sent directly from the issuing institution(s) or through an electronic secure document sending service.
 Transcripts that are marked “Issued to Student” or that are hand delivered by a student will not be accepted unless the transcript remains sealed in the original envelope from the issuing institution(s).

 Proof of English language proficiency: Applicants for undergraduate study who are not native speakers of English must meet one of the following for admission:

 - Official TOEFL score of at least 73 iBT or 550 pBT - Institution Code: 1914.1

 - Official IELTS score of at least 6.0.1

 - Graduation from a U.S. high school or secondary school in a country where English is the official language of education immediately prior to enrollment at UWL.

 - Applicant must have studied in the English-speaking country for a minimum of three consecutive years, not including terms that required English as a second language study.

 Scores cannot be more than two years old.

 Proof of funding: A bank statement and affidavit or letter of support is required for students requesting an F-1 visa.
 Funding must be equal or greater than International Education & Engagement’s estimated costs for one year (two semesters) of undergraduate study.
 Students who are requesting F-2 visas for dependents (spouse and/or children) must submit additional proof of funding and passport copies for each dependent.

 Passport copy: Submit a photocopy of the biographical data page in the applicant's passport.
 If the applicant is admitted to a program, this will ensure that immigration documents are issued accurately.

 Application materials can be sent to: